Crosbie/username-distribution/README.md

 You can set these variables via a `Deployment` or `DeploymentConfig`, or by mounting a file named `.env` (see the `.env.example` in this repo) into the root of the application directory in the Pod running it.

 *NOTE: The `.env.example` is ignored by the application.
-Copy it and rename to `.env` to use it locally.
-It will also be ignored when running the `npm run deploy` so you need to mount it manually into your application Pod if using that option.*
+Copy it and rename to `.env` to use it locally and as part of the `npm run deploy` script.*

 | Name | Default | Description |
 | ---- | ------- | ----------- |